 When you first apply Sun Balm you will notice that it doesn’t smell like sunscreen.
-Instead, you smell rich aroma of Cocoa Butter* and Peppermint* with a note of Tamanu and Manuka emphasising that these ingredients are all good for your skin.
+Instead, you smell rich aroma of Cocoa Butter* and Peppermint* with a note of Tamanu and Manuka emphasising that these ingredients are all good for your skin and lips.

-The rich organic oils and butters give Sun Balm variations in texture and help it melt smoothly and evenly on your skin.
+The rich organic oils and butters give Sun Balm variations in texture and help it melt smoothly and evenly on your skin and lips.

 Sun Gratitude ♡ Skin Respect is an ethos that has developed from our love of the outdoors and the understanding that interacting with Nature provides the greatest joy in life.
 We just need to look after ourselves when we are out there.